openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

 ### The `backendDependencies` object

-This is an object that tells the frontend application what OpenMRS server modules the microfrontend depends on, and what versions.
+This is an object that tells the frontend application what OpenMRS server modules the frontend module depends on, and what versions.
 If these dependencies are not met, administrators will be alerted.

 ### The `importTranslation` function